opencog/opencog/opencog/nlp/relex2logic/README.md

 ## Algorithmic review
 This section sketches out the mechanics of how the rules are applied.

+The primary (sole) interface to the Relex2Logic module is the `r2l-parse` function.
+It is given a single `SentenceNode`, and it returns a `SetLink` holding all of the results from applying the R2L rules.

+The steps of the quick-start above unfold into the below:

-1. The `nlp-parse` function, from the `chatbot` guile module, sends the plan-text to the RelEx server.
+1. The `nlp-parse` function, from the `chatbot` guile module, sends the plain-text to the RelEx server.

 2. RelEx returns the parsed sentence attached to an `AnchorNode`, so that it can be easily found, and identified as being brand-new.

-3. The `nlp-parse` function unties the newly parse sentence from the `AnchorNode`, and passes it to the `r2l-parse` function in this directory.
+3. The `nlp-parse` function unties the newly parse sentence from the `AnchorNode`, and passes it to the `r2l-parse` function in this directory (in this scheme module).

 4. The parsed sentence, here, is actually a `SentenceNode`.
-By following the various links attached to it, all of the various words in the sentence, and the various depedency grammar markup can be found.
+By following the various links attached to it, all of the various words in the sentence, and the assorted depedency grammar markup can be found.
 See the
    [RelEx OpenCog format](http://wiki.opencog.org/w/RelEx_OpenCog_format)
    for documentation of this format.

-5. The `r2l-parse` invoked the Unified Rule Engine (URE) to apply the varous R2L rules to the parse.
+5. The `r2l-parse` function invokes the Unified Rule Engine (URE) to apply the varous R2L rules to the parse.
 It does this by explicitly calling the `cog-fc` function that the URE provides, together with the name of the rulebase, and one giant `SetLink` holding all the various bits and pieces of the parse.

-6. By using this interface
+5.a.
+The `cog-fc` interface is such that the rules are applied only to
+     the contents of the giant SetLink, and to no other part of the AtomSpace.
+The good news is that the application of the rules are limited in scope.
+The bad news is that a giant SetLink needs to be created.

+5.b.
+Other good news with this interface is that individual R2L rules
+     do not need to be told which sentence they are meant to be applied to.
+That is, the individual rules can omit having to link back to a specific `SentenceNode`.
+That makes the rules smaller.

+6. The name of the rulebase is `R2L-en-RuleBase` and it is handed over to the forward chainer as `(ConceptNode "R2L-en-RuleBase")`.

+7. There is little or no sophistication in the application of the rules.
+   All of the rules are applied to all of the contents given to the chainer.
+The chainer does not attempt to trim down the set of rules, before running them.
+This is a potential performance bottleneck, but does not appear to be an issue at this time.

+8. The result of calling `r2l-parse` is a list of `SetLink`s containing everything that the rules generated.
+There is one `SetLink` for each parse of the sentence.

+9. This is handed back to the caller, `nlp-parse`, that does whatever it needs to do.

 # Relex2Logic: Review of the Rules & Status Report